XML-Security/signxml/README.rst

 Versioning
 ~~~~~~~~~~
 This package follows the `Semantic Versioning 2.0.0 <http://semver.org/>`_ standard.
 To control changes, it is
-recommended that application developers pin the package version and manage it using `pip-tools
+recommended that application developers pin the package version and manage it using `uv
-<https://github.com/jazzband/pip-tools>`_ or similar.
+<https://github.com/astral-sh/uv>`_ or similar.
 For library developers, pinning the major version is
 recommended.

 License